UK breeding a generation of teenage addicts says new study

 Share this article

-The report, released by Allen Carr Addiction clinics highlighted that 83% of UK teenagers admit they would struggle to give up their vices for a whole month.
+The report, released by Allen Carr Addiction clinics highlighted that 83% of UK teenagers admit they would struggle to quit their vices for a whole month.
 The study, which questioned 1,000 UK teenagers aged 12 – 18, unveiled a worrying trend of growing numbers of young people constantly striving to find the next thrill, mostly via technology and social media.

-Teenagers would most struggle to give up texting
+Teenagers would most struggle to quit texting

 When asked which behaviours they could abstain from, UK teens said they would most struggle living without texting (66%), followed by social networking (58%), junk food (28%) and alcohol (6%).
 The report found that the average teen checks social media 11 times a days, sends 17 text messages and takes a ‘selfie’ picture every four days.

-This constant pursuit of stimulation, peer approval, instant gratification, and elements of narcissism are all potential indicators of addictive behaviour.
+This constant pursuit of stimulation, peer approval, instant gratification, and elements of narcissism are all potential indicators of addictive behavior.
 The study highlights that parents across the UK are inadvertently becoming ‘co-dependents’ enabling their child’s addictions by providing them with cash albeit with the best of intentions.
 Parents are not necessarily aware of what the money is being spent on.

 Teenagers spend £62 a month on junk food, tech and alcohol